robindavidgames/ci-project05/README.md

 #### HTML validator

 HTML Validation at https://validator.w3.org/nu/ produces some errors on the index regarding duplicate ids.
 I know why this is occuring and that it isn't a problem - these ids refer to quantity selector forms that are hidden from the user and cannot be adjusted by them.
+They only exist on the front page because that is the only place where product cards may be duplicated (they can be showcased as "On Sale" or in their default category).
 Subsequently, the duplicate id has no ill effect.
 Other than that, the site passes HTML validation.

 #### CSS validator